 NOTE: EUs that are expedited eligible do not have to comply with SSN requirements before receiving benefits for the first month of the certification period (first 2 months if applying after the 15th).
 The EU must comply before receiving any additional benefits.

 SSN verification is recorded on the SSN Information (FMAS) screen.
-Refer to the user guide Entering and Updating Social Security Number Information for Food Stamp Eligibility Units (EUs) for instructions.
+Refer to the Entering and Updating Social Security Number Information user guide for instructions.